 Chinkapin Oak Symptoms

 This species is becoming a more prevalent selection as an “oak wilt resistant” shade tree.
 I can confirm that, the native Chinkapin, which is quite reclusive and found mostly in riparian areas in the more mountainous areas in central Texas, does contract oak wilt from grafts both from Live Oak and Lacey Oak and Bigelow Oak, and it spreads it readily to other Chinkapins within root-graft distance.
 When it contracts this disease it will often die within the first two years.
 By contrast, the Chinkapin Oak grown/sold by most nurseries in region is not a pure genetic specimen from our area.
 The genetics are from out of state.
 It is highly probable that these trees will not fare any better than their local region counterpart.
 For example over in Kansas, experts in that area of the country are saying, "Oak wilt can attack all species of oak, but the red oak group is most susceptible.
 This group includes northern red, shingle, shumard, blackjack, and pin oak.
-The white oak group is more resistant to the oak wilt fungus bur, chinquapin, post, and white oaks, may survive several years of infection.
-In Kansas, oaks are usually found woodlots or in urban subdivisions that were built in areas where native oak stands were present."
+The white oak group is more resistant to the oak wilt fungus bur, chinquapin, post, and white oaks, may survive several years of infection." (our emphasis)

 I will be watching these planted trees closely and suspect I will have a solid position on this tree quite soon.
 What I am certain of is that I regularly see in these Chinkapins from the nursery, anatomical features of the Mexican White Oak.
 As mentioned above, the Mexican White Oak will continue to cross with other oaks and make the likelihood of mortality only worsen for their crossbred progeny.
 In a later section, we will cover the serious implications for tree nurseries and landscape tree design and install.